reliek21/reliek21/README.md

 - Critical thinking, decision-making and problem solving skills

 ## Contact
-Find all of my socials and resumen in my [website](https://keilerguardo.tech/)
+You can find my projects, resume and social media at my [website](https://keilerguardo.tech/)